Springerle/py-generic-project/docs/installing.rst

 You might want to install several Python 3 versions, to cover all possible needs of any applications
 – having them on one machine concurrently is no problem.
+Another officially supported way to get Python is the Windows Store, but at the time of this writing that is limited to Python 3.7+ and has no x86 support (for 32 bit architectures).

 It's also recommended to install the `Python Extensions for Windows`_, because many applications rely on them to access Windows-specific features.